12 Things We Learned From Going #DownInTheDM With Kim Kardashian

 9. She rarely wears underwear and prefers to be commando.

-10. Her favorite food are beignets and churros.
+10. Her favourite food are beignets and churros.
 Beignets from Cafe du Monde, only, and churros from Disneyland or Magic Mountain.

 11. She would be a koala bear if she could be an animal.